 Q: Can you move/relocate my existing materials?

-A: Yes.
-Installation and Warehouse Move page.
-We can arrange for the disassembly and reassembly of your material handling system including transporting the material and reengineering the system in the new location across the city or country.
+A: Yes, we can arrange for the disassembly and reassembly of your material handling system including transporting the material and re-engineering the system in the new location across the city or country.

 Q: Does my rack need to be anchored to the floor?